Veterinarian with dog

 Can a Dog Take Tramadol and Meloxicam Together?

-The combination of Meloxicam with Tramadol resulted in an earlier decrease in postoperative pain scores than Tramadol alone or Tramadol with dipyrone.
+Combining these two drugs resulted in an earlier decrease in postoperative pain scores than Tramadol alone or Tramadol with dipyrone.
 However, there were no statistical differences in pain scores and the number of dogs that received rescue analgesia among groups.

 What Is the Difference Between Rimadyl and Meloxicam?